mmistakes/minimal-mistakes/_posts/2022-06-18-zio-streams.md

 that can then be composed together with other ZPipelines, and then placed in between any appropriate ZStream and a ZSink.

-From our example above, let's say we wanted to sum the stream of Strings.
-Instead of adapting our `sum` ZSink with contramap, we can write:
+From our example above, let's say we wanted to sum the stream of Strings representing integer values.
+Instead of adapting our `ZSink.sum` with contramap, we can write:

 ```scala
   //stringStream.run(sum) <- This doesn't compile